Vinit710/MEDAI/contribution.md

 ## Thank You!

-We appreciate your contributions and are excited to collaborate with you to improve [Project Name].
+We appreciate your contributions and are excited to collaborate with you to improve MED.ai.
 Happy coding!

-### Key Updates:
-- **Simplified instructions**: Streamlined the steps for contributing to make them easy to follow.
-- **Professional tone**: The language is concise and professional, with clear expectations for contributors.
-- **Focus on clarity**: The guidelines emphasize clarity around creating issues, committing changes, and submitting pull requests.